Street shooting leaves 4 dead, 3 wounded in New Jersey

 It wasn’t clear how many shooters may have been involved, authorities said.
 Witnesses said the gunfire came from a vehicle that sped away from the scene.

-A motive for the shooting remains under investigation.
-The Passaic County Prosecutor’s Office is leading the probe.
+A motive for the shooting was under investigation.